-It seems that the garúa covers the capital of Peru for about five months a year.
-It’s simply a result from the interaction between the inland desert winds and the cool water from the Pacific, including the cold Humboldt Current.
-London is a notoriously foggy city, but Lima has only one fifth of London’s annual sunshine hours in comparison!
+The mist even got a name, la garúa, like it was some mythical beast.
+While it’s a result from the interaction between the inland desert winds and the cool water from the Pacific, I’m sure the locals blame some divinity or other ethereal means.
+London is a notoriously foggy city, but Lima has only one fifth of London’s annual sunshine hours in comparison.

-Even the author Herman Melville made a famous remark after a visit to Lima in 1844 as a crew member on the USS United States.
+Even the author Herman Melville made a famous remark, based on a visit to Lima in 1844:

 “It is not these things alone which make tearless Lima, the strangest, saddest city thou can’st see.
 For Lima has taken the white veil; and there is a higher horror in this whiteness of her woe.”